-Effective data and information governance is possible, but it needs to work alongside cybersecurity to minimize the impacts of data breaches.
-It also requires a coordinated approach among interested stakeholders.
+Effective data and information governance is possible, but it requires a coordinated approach among interested stakeholders.

 When implementing an information governance program, start by asking yourself:

 - Do we understand what data we have, where it is, and how many copies we have of it? - Are we safeguarding our most valuable and sensitive data and prioritizing data protection and stewardship? - Are we positioned to confidently respond to our organization's business, legal, or regulatory objectives and obligations? - Can we ensure that information that is no longer useful to the organization is deleted in a defensible manner?